-Whereas the public assumes that there is a fundamental consistency within the medical professions in the levels of care provided by facilities having certain descriptive terms in their names, the veterinary profession should strive to comply with generally accepted perceptions as to the level of care provided by facilities when using these descriptive terms.
+The diverse types of practices, economic conditions, and facility requirements throughout the country preclude development of a single set of specific guidelines applicable to all facilities.
+All veterinary practices should consult with their respective state practice act for veterinary facility requirements.
 The name of a veterinary facility should represent the type of practice conducted.
 To avoid confusion on the part of the general public and to provide guidelines for consistency in the future designation of veterinary facilities by the veterinary profession, the following suggestions are offered.
 These guidelines are superseded in states where the practice act regulates the naming of a facility.

-Veterinary Teaching Hospital—A veterinary teaching hospital is a facility in which consultative, clinical, and hospital services are rendered and in which a large staff of basic and applied veterinary scientists perform significant research, teaching of professional veterinary students (Doctor of Veterinary Medicine or equivalent degree) and house officers.
+Veterinary Teaching Hospital—A veterinary teaching hospital is a facility in which consultative, clinical, and hospital services are rendered and in which a large staff of basic and applied veterinary scientists perform significant research and teach professional veterinary students (Doctor of Veterinary Medicine or equivalent degree) and house officers.

-Hospital—A veterinary or animal hospital is a facility in which the practice conducted typically includes in-patient as well as out-patient diagnostics and treatment.
+Hospital/Clinic—A veterinary or animal hospital is a facility in which the practice conducted typically or may include in-patient as well as out-patient diagnostics and treatment.

 Outpatient Clinic—A veterinary or animal outpatient clinic is a facility in which the practice conducted may include short-term admission of patients but where all patients are discharged at the end of the workday.